potix/belog/README.md

 ### setup logger from config file

 - Loadable config format are toml or yaml of json.
-  - See test directory samples.
+  - See samples of test directory.
-- logger name 'default' is not used, because reserved by defaultLogger.
+- Logger name 'default' is reserved by defaultLogger.

 ```
 --- sample.yaml ---